Lego Star Wars: The Complete Saga

 Enable True Jedi Locations

-Enable locations for completing True Jedi in each enabled Chapter.
-Some True Jedi logically expect 1 Progressive Score Multiplier because they are otherwise too difficult or impossible with only the Story characters for the Chapter: - 1-6 - 2-6 - 3-3 - 3-5 - 3-6 - 5-1 - 5-2 - 5-6 - 6-5 The logic for difficult True Jedi is intended to be reworked in the future to account for additional characters giving access to more studs within a Chapter, therefore making True Jedi easier to complete.
+Enable locations for completing True Jedi in each Chapter that exists in your slot.
+Some True Jedi locations logically expect 1 Progressive Score Multiplier because they are otherwise too difficult or impossible with only the minimal characters to complete the Chapter: - 1-6 - 2-6 - 3-3 - 3-5 - 3-6 - 5-1 - 5-2 - 5-6 - 6-5 The logic for difficult True Jedi is intended to be reworked in the future to account for additional characters giving access to more studs within a Chapter, therefore making True Jedi easier to complete.
 When True Jedi locations are not enabled, Bonus levels will not consider True Jedi Gold Bricks as part of Gold Brick logic.

 0